michealroberts/michealroberts/README.md

 Currently, I work at lumi.space, where I build satellite tracking and space situational awareness tools.

 Previously, I was on the Ground Segment team at Loft Orbital.
-I helped deliver their satellites-as-a-service platform, focusing on the Ground Segment.
+I helped deliver their satellites-as-a-service platform.

 I work across frontend and backend stacks where I am comfortable with TypeScript, Go, Rust, Python and Vue.

-Outside work, I enjoy stargazing and exploring open-source projects in space-tech.
+Outside work, I enjoy stargazing and exploring open-source projects.

 ---